jjethwa/icinga2/README.md

 This boots up an icinga(web)2 container with another MySQL container reachable on [http://localhost](http://localhost) with the default credentials *icingaadmin*:*icinga*.

+### Persistence

 To ensure restarts, you should set:

 `DEFAULT_MYSQL_PASS`  - The database password for the icinga2 user

 `MYSQL_ROOT_PASSWORD` - This is the root (admin) password for the database.
 The container will try to reset the password for the icinga2 database user if this is available

+This is particularly important when using the /var/lib/mysql volume or an external database

 ## Icinga Web 2